Bizarro: Subject B-0

 After the Crime Syndicate takes over the world, Luthor releases Subject B-0, though his transformation is only halfway through.
-When he kills a security guard named Otis on Luthor's orders, Luthor is pleased and decides to use the imperfect clone in his plan to take the Syndicate down.
+Luthor commands B-0 to murder a security guard as a test.
+B-0 initially ignores the order but kills the guard after the guard threatens Luthor with a gun.
+Luthor realizes that B-0 will not commit murder but will protect Luthor as he seems to view him as a father figure.
+Luthor is pleased and decides to use the imperfect clone in his plan to take the Syndicate down.
 Later, when Luthor and his team of villains pass through a tunnel, B-0 is revealed to be afraid of darkness.
 Luthor tries to comfort him with a story about his own fears, but ultimately wonders whether the clone was a waste of time; B-0 then speaks his first words, "Bizarro... try", much to Luthor's surprise.
 Though initially doubtful, Luthor grows truly fond of "Bizarro", who proves to be a powerful asset throughout the event.

 During the final confrontation against the Earth-3 invaders, Bizarro battles Mazahs, the alternate version of Luthor himself; although he initially has the upper hand, Bizarro is fatally wounded and left to die.
 Luthor desperately tries to fix him, to no avail, and they share a sorrowful goodbye.
 Enraged over the death of Bizarro, Lex Luthor murders his Earth-3 counterpart, avenging Bizarro.
 After the battle is over, Luthor restarts the cloning process; when one of his scientists states it should take about ten years to fully develop a perfect Kryptonian clone, Luthor corrects him by saying it will take only five years, revealing he truly intends to create a perfect copy of Bizarro.

 DC Rebirth

 In 2016, DC Comics implemented another relaunch of its books called DC Rebirth, which restored its continuity to a form much as it was prior to The New 52.

 A clone of Bizarro is found inside of a tube in a train car stolen by Black Mask sometime after the Crime Syndicate of America incident.
-The Red Hood and Artemis jump aboard the train car attempting to steal a weapon, not expecting it to be a clone of Superman.
+Red Hood and Artemis jump aboard the train car attempting to steal a weapon, not expecting it to be a clone of Superman.
 Bizarro eventually joins the Red Hood's Outlaws.
 During this time, Bizarro is stricken with a sickness which causes his cells to rapidly deteriorate.
 After saving his teammates in the Outlaws, he dies.
 Lex Luthor takes his body to try to resurrect him, on the condition that he be the property of Lexcorp.
 This results in Bizarro becoming extremely smart, surprising his teammates.

-Bizarro and Artemis briefly get trapped in a different dimension, but return to Earth.
+Bizarro and Artemis are briefly trapped in a different dimension, but return to Earth.
 Bizarro becomes the ruler of Hell after killing Trigon, and plans to be the Ruler of Hell to make sure Earth is not in danger before saying goodbye to Jason Todd and Artemis.